-In 2020/21 there were 2,502 unique learners of which 1,833 were female and 669 male and 6,443 enrolments in the College, mostly on part time courses ranging from one 2 hour session to a full 3 days per week and including the learners enrolled on courses in the community.
-Overall learner numbers decreased by 670 and enrolments by 10 in the accredited provision and by 772 on non-accredited courses.
-This was due to a combination of the impact of Covid-19 and changes to the course structure.
+In 2021/22 there were 3961 learners of which 2483 were female and 860 males (the overall figure of 3961 includes some individuals counted twice if they are on both an accredited and non-accredited course).
+There were 9034 enrolments in the College, mostly on part-time courses ranging from one 2 hour session to a full 3 days per week and including the learners enrolled on courses in the community.
+Overall learner numbers increased by about 1000 and enrolments by 150 in the accredited provision and by 850 on non-accredited courses.
+This was due to the lifting of covid restrictions and the confidence of learners to return to the College.